fsprojects/Paket/docs/content/faq.md

 No, we don't run any script or program from NuGet packages and we have no plans to do this in the future.
 We know that this might cause you some manual work for some of the currently available NuGet packages, but we think these install scripts cause more harm than good.
-In fact our current model doesn't allow to run install.ps1 script like the following from `FontAwesome.4.1.0`:
+In fact our current model would not be able to work consistently alongside an `install.ps1` script like the following from `FontAwesome.4.1.0`:

     [lang=batchfile]
     param($installPath, $toolsPath, $package, $project)